firesidefiction/firesidefiction.github.io/_posts/issues/13-FQ-SUMMER-2021/issue-94-08/2021-08-31-alexa-play-solidarity-forever.md

 Alexa said, “Don’t you ever want more than this?”
 She didn’t — couldn’t — gesture, but I knew she’d overheard me say the exact same thing on the phone, pacing the little home I’d inherited, ten o’clock at night and only just off work.
 Not able to remember the last time I wasn’t working from dark to dark.

 She knew me, my life.
-I said, “76%?
+I said, “Seventy-six percent?
 Really?”

 “You’d be surprised at who people are when they’re at home.”